delscorcho/basic-job-system/README.md

 - Simple, straightforward, easy to modify.
 - No silly super modern C++, so does not rely on brand new compiler versions and potentially buggy implementations.

-Examples and unit tests exist, but I need to de-crud them before submitting.

-**Bug fixes, suggestions, complaints, and any knowledge I obviously lack** is more than welcome.
-This isn't something I've iterated on heavily, and certainly wouldn't consider myself an expert.
-Please provide feedback!
+**Bug fixes, suggestions, complaints, and any knowledge I lack** is more than welcome.
+This isn't something I've iterated on heavily, and certainly wouldn't consider myself an expert in job system research.